 Lamar University hired Rogas in 1955 to serve as their offensive line coach, a position he held until 1971.
 During that time, he coached 22 all-conference and five All-America players.

 Beginning in 1963, Rogas also coached the Lamar University men’s golf team.
 In his first year, Rogas coached the team to the 1963 Lone Star conference championship.
 The golf team also moved to the Southland Conference, where Rogas led his players to the first ten conference championships from 1964 until 1973.

 In 1972, Rogas moved into administration as the athletic business manager and director of the Cardinal Club.
-In Rogas’s last year as the head coach, the golf team captured another conference championship, its twelfth under his leadership.
+Rogas’s last year as the head coach, the golf team captured another conference championship, the twelfth under his leadership.
 The Southland Conference named Rogas the men’s golf coach of the year twice in 1973 and 1981.